Updated by the Progyny Clinical Team — December 2025.

 1. Medicine to prevent premature ovulation

-Your doctor may prescribe birth control pills and a medicine called leuprolide (Lupron).
+Your healthcare provider may prescribe birth control pills and a medicine called leuprolide (Lupron).
 These help prevent early ovulation by blocking the hormone surge that triggers it.
 Leuprolide is usually started 10 to 15 days before starting other medicines for the transfer.
-Your doctor may stop it when you start taking other medicines for the transfer or they may lower the dose
+Your doctor may stop leuprolide when you start taking other medicines for the transfer, or they may lower the dose.

 2. Medicine to prepare your uterine lining

 After about 1 to 2 weeks of taking medicine to control ovulation, and once you get your period, you may begin taking estradiol.
-This can be a pill, patch, or injection, such as estradiol tablets, also known as Estrace.
+This can be a pill, patch, or injection.
 Estradiol helps thicken the uterine lining so it can support an embryo.
 Estradiol also prevents your body from growing a follicle (small, fluid-filled sac in the ovary) and ovulating.

 Medicines during and after transfer